UKCloud/documentation/articles/azure/azs-sco.md

 - Formatting information to display the item in the portal

 We've pre-populated the Marketplace with a variety of images and templates that have been identified as the most useful services.
-You can request additional resources are added, providied they are approved for use on Microsoft Azure Stack.
-Here is the full list of [available items](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-marketplace-azure-items).
+You can request additional resources are added, provided they are approved for use on Azure Stack.
+A full list of available items can be found [here](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-marketplace-azure-items).

 You are responsible for ensuring that you have appropriate licensing and support in place for any item deployed from the Marketplace not licensed by UKCloud.